minnervva/correctness/README.md

     if (threadIdx.x == 0)
         atomicAdd(partial_results, partial_sum);
 ```
-in the `pairwise` function.
+in the `pairwise` function is enough to get the expected behavior.
 This is The (AO) method described in the main text.
 It is again very simple replacement as the full sum is given by the first element of the `partial_results` array but the function is not deterministic for floating point numbers.

 Two kernels K<sub>1</sub> and K<sub>2</sub> launched on the same stream will run sequentially following the submission order.
 This property can be used at our advantage to simulate a global synchronization barrier between different parts of the code but it requires two kernels launches to be effective.
 The second kernel can be anything from an other pairwise reduction to a memory transfer between GPU and CPU.
 We choose the second method and copy all partial results back to CPU before calculating the final sum on CPU.
 It is the TPRC method described in  the main text.
 The TPRC method is deterministic by construction.